-You prompted a man running across a field and got back a man whose legs are pumping forward but whose body is moving backward.
+You prompted a man running across a field and got back a man whose legs pump forward while his body slides backward.
 Or pouring water into a glass and the water flows up.
-Or picking up a phone and the hand passes through the phone.
+Or picking up a phone and the hand passes through it.

 Common causes